-Although we can still anticipate some cool days with rain ahead here in Ankeny, IA, and throughout the Des Moines area, May is the month when air conditioning systems will start running on a regular basis.
+Although we can still anticipate some cool days with rain ahead here in Ankeny, IA, and throughout the Des Moines area, May is the month when air conditioning systems will start running regularly.
 If your air conditioning system already received its annual tune-up and inspection, then it should be in excellent shape to handle the season.
-But what if you start running your cooling system this month and find that system really isn’t… cooling?
+But what if you start running your cooling system this month and find that system isn’t… cooling?
 An AC that blows out only warm air isn’t much good to you except as a fan.

 Why Your AC Might Be Failing to Send Out Conditioned Air

-There are a number of possibilities behind an air conditioning system that has lost the ability to lower the air temperature.
+There are several possibilities behind an air conditioning system that has lost the ability to lower the air temperature.
 Some are quick changes you can do yourself.
 Others require the assistance of air conditioning repair experts like ours (and we’re ready 24 hours a day to come to your assistance).

 Incorrectly set thermostat

-This might sound a bit too on-the-nose, but we’re sometimes come to a house for repairs and found the problem was that someone else in the home changed the settings on the thermostat without telling anyone else.
+This might sound a bit too on the nose, but we sometimes come to a house for repairs and found the problem was that someone else in the home changed the settings on the thermostat without telling anyone else.
 It could even be a child playing with the settings.
 Before you call for repairs, look over the thermostat to double-check the temperature setting (it might be too high) or if the AC is set for “fan only” mode.